sudosean/mw-workshop/README.md

 <a name="StartingJob"></a>
 A Job is event based meaning it is triggered `on` some event.
 A Git event, such as ‘pull request opened', or ‘push’; this may or may not be further defined to one or more specific branches

-Tell github how to start the Job in `lintCodeBase.yml` by defining the `on` block which follows the `name` key
+Tell github how to start the Job in `lint-code-base.yml` by defining the `on` block which follows the `name` key

 <img width="575" alt="Screen Shot 2022-08-09 at 2 12 15 PM" src="https://user-images.githubusercontent.com/7821732/183762351-38736cc1-b843-4f11-803a-30d2c309a71f.png">

 ### Best Practices
-- For each major Git Event (related to CICD, such as PR open and Push) and each branch (or set of branches as deemed appropriate) there should be exactly one Action Workflow
+- There should be only one Action Workflow per Git Event + Branch type, there are no issues with having multiple branch / multiple Git events in a single workflow,

 ## Step 4: Load Steps
 <a name="LoadSteps"></a>
 A Job is a collection of sequential Steps to run that should perform a discrete piece of work in the CICD pipeline (example, Lint, Build, Test, Deploy, etc.)

-Create a job using the `jobs` key in `lintCodeBase.yml` following the `on` event defined in step 3:
+Create a Job using the `Jobs` key in `lint-code-base.yml` following the `on` event defined in step 3:

 <img width="292" alt="Screen Shot 2022-08-09 at 2 26 00 PM" src="https://user-images.githubusercontent.com/7821732/183764445-546df892-6d3e-4b0c-8194-6d30db1c2de5.png">